 These two measures can be thought of as capturing opinions on future migration flows and current population stocks.
-In all 12 countries, it appears that people are more negative towards the idea of continuing flows than about the immigrants already present.
-Finland, for example, is a country where 48% of the public would prefer few/no immigrants of another race coming to live there, whilst at the same time, just 19% think immigrants make the country a worse place to live.
+In most of these 13 countries, it appears that people are more negative towards the idea of continuing flows than about the immigrants already present.
+Finland, for example, is a country where 42% of the public would prefer few/ no immigrants of another race coming to live there, whilst, at the same time, just 19% think immigrants make the country a worse place to live.